Logo of Basel Historical Museum

 Basel Historical Museum has a wide range of events for schools, universities and other educational institutions, whether on its exhibitions or its collection presentations.

-Please click on the museum to find out more:
+Please click on the school level to find out more:

 We also offer tours and events tailored specifically to teachers, university students and groups with special needs.
 We look forward to receiving your inquiries by +41 61 205 86 00 or vermittlung.hmb(at)bs.ch.